decert-me/rareskills-solana-course/src/en/chapter_31.md

 ![Image of Error message displayed after attempting to pass a keypair account that is not owned by the program.](https://static.wixstatic.com/media/706568_ed29ef540894498c9da3913dd241351a~mv2.png/v1/fill/w_740,h_257,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/706568_ed29ef540894498c9da3913dd241351a~mv2.png)

-If we add an init macro to Account, then it will try to transfer ownership from the system program to this program.
-However, the code above does not have an init macro.
+If we add an `init` macro to `Account`, then it will try to transfer ownership from the system program to this program.
+However, the code above does not have an `init` macro.

-More about the Account type can be found in the docs: https://docs.rs/anchor-lang/latest/anchor_lang/accounts/account/struct.Account.html
+More about the `Account` type can be found in the docs: [https://docs.rs/anchor-lang/latest/anchor_lang/accounts/account/struct.Account.html](https://docs.rs/anchor-lang/latest/anchor_lang/accounts/account/struct.Account.html)

 ## UncheckedAccount or AccountInfo

-UncheckedAccount is an alias for AccountInfo.
+`UncheckedAccount` is an alias for `AccountInfo`.
 This does not check for ownership, so care must be taken as it will accept arbitrary accounts.

-Here is an example of using UncheckedAccount to read the data of an account it does not own.
+Here is an example of using `UncheckedAccount` to read the data of an account it does not own.

 ```
 use anchor_lang::prelude::*;